Compare formats

 What is AAC?

-AAC (Advanced Audio Coding) is a modern lossy audio format designed to deliver better perceived sound quality than MP3 at similar file sizes.
-It is commonly used by streaming platforms, mobile devices, and Apple products.
+AAC is a modern lossy audio format designed to deliver better perceived sound quality than MP3 at similar file sizes.

 What is MP3?

-MP3 is one of the most recognized audio formats in the world.
-It offers small file sizes, strong compatibility, and simple playback across almost every platform and device.
+MP3 is one of the most recognized audio formats in the world, valued for portability and near-universal playback support.

 Feature